scloud19/SECipedia/AWS/EC2.md

 EC2
 	Regions/AZ
+		You can migrate an instance from one AZ to another

 		Whenever you are in the AWS console, you'll only see resources for a given REGION

+		All communications between regions is across the public internet.
+Thus you should use appropriate encryption EC2 cross-region data transfer
+				Data transfer between regions is charged at the Internet data transfer rate for both the sending and receiving instance

 		EC2 resources are either global, tied to a region, or tied to a AZ.